sekoyo/mockster/README.md

 fetch('/film/batman?rating=8');
 ```

-You can also return error responses:
+You can also return error responses using `status` and `body`.
+You can also return a custom `headers` object if you're response isn't JSON.

 ```js
 mockster.post('/project/create', (url, params, options) => {